erni27/mob/README.md

 The first one is to slim the application layer API handlers. `mob` centralizes control so there is no need to use DI.
 It makes the components more portable.

+The following example shows one of the most popular kind of the application layers handlers - HTTP handlers.

 *Classic way*
 ```go
 func GetUserHandler(u UserGetter) http.HandlerFunc {